PORTAL

 The PYP is built around six transdisciplinary themes that help students make connections between different subject areas and the real world.
 These themes help students build an understanding and appreciation of the local environment in Thailand while also developing a sense of global citizenship.
 The PYP also incorporates key concepts to assist students in developing their critical and creative thinking skills.
 These concepts encourage students to explore and discover through play and to reflect on their learning experiences.

-The PYP at STIS is an inclusive programme that is designed to meet the needs of all students.
+The PYP at STIS is an inclusive program that is designed to meet the needs of all students.
 The program is flexible and adaptable, so that it can be tailored to meet the needs of individual students.

 Overall, PYP at STIS provides a great foundation for students to develop a love for learning and to be prepared for life beyond school.
 We focus on the whole child, and equip them with the skills and knowledge to navigate the world around them.
 The program's hands-on, inquiry-based approach encourages students to be curious, and to think critically and creatively.
 The PYP at STIS is a great choice for families who are looking for an international education that is challenging, engaging, and inclusive.